rkulla/vimogen/README.md

 # vimogen

-Vimogen is a small utility that installs, updates or removes <a href="http://www.vim.org/">Vim</a> plugins.
+Vimogen is a command-line utility that installs, updates or removes <a href="http://www.vim.org/">Vim</a> plugins.
 It can also keep your plugins synchronized across multiple Vim installs.

 Requiring no configuration -- just a text file with a list of Git repositories URLs to the plugins you use -- Vimogen uses <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> which lets you store all of your plugins in one place, as Git checkouts.